First Reading: Joshua 24:1-2a, 15-18b

 As a side note, monotheism, as a religious philosophy, began with the Egyptians, not with the Israelites.
 However, the Israelites were the first practicing monotheists.
 In addition, the Israelites were the first to believe in a God that revealed himself not in the powers of nature, but in the events of history [17-18].
 As such, no image from nature could truly represent the power of God; so the lack of an image became part of the Israeli faith.

 Today, our wars are for monetary gain in the marketplace, not victory on the battlefield.
-Media floods us with seductive images that led us from faith.
-And, in today's multi-cultural society, there are as many diverse philosophies as ever.
+Media floods us with seductive images that lead us from faith.
+And, in today's multicultural society, there are as many diverse philosophies as ever.
 We face temptation at every turn.
 Do we stay faithful, or do we fall away?
-The challenge of Joshua is a relevant today as it was when he first spoke those words in the first reading.
+The challenge of Joshua is as relevant today as it was when he first spoke those words in the first reading.

 Reflect on the power and strength of your faith.
 What images or "idols" tempt you to spend your time and money in wasteful ways?
 Which hobbies have become obsessions?
 How can you put God first again in life?